po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/12-Stu_Bootstrap-Components/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to be able to quickly put together a web page without having to write custom CSS.
+* As a developer, I want to be able to quickly put together a webpage without having to write custom CSS.

 ## Acceptance Criteria

+Aim to meet the following acceptance criteria:

 * It's done when the page has a styled navbar.